3 reasons why people don’t take your advice

 3. You’re draining everyone’s energy

 While the first two reasons your advice isn’t being used are about wasting time, energy, and resources, the habit can have a more damaging outcome.
-“Solving problems for someone is limiting and diminishing for them and you,” says Stainer.
+“Solving problems for someone is limiting and diminishing for them and you,” says Bungay Stanier.

 If you’re on the receiving end, advice carries an underlying message that you’re not experienced or clever enough to figure out how to figure out the challenge for yourself.
 One iteration is mansplaining.
-“It sends the message to the other person that you don’t know jack shit,” says Stainer.
+“It sends the message to the other person that you don’t know jack shit,” says Bungay Stanier.

 In addition to disempowering the other person or becoming a bottleneck for finding real resolution, feeling like you have to solve everybody’s problems can leave you frustrated and drained.
-“When you carry this weight, everybody loses,” says Stainer.
+“When you carry this weight, everybody loses,” says Bungay Stanier.

 What to do instead